pdewacht/oberon-risc-emu/README.md

 * Display
   * OK.
 You can adjust the colors by editing `sdl-main.c`.
-  * Use F11 to toggle full screne display.
+  * Use F11 to toggle full screen display.

 * SD-Card
   * Very inaccurate, but good enough for Oberon.
 If you're going to